taylorlee/misc/gol.md

 Correspondingly, the simulating is not waay faster.
 About a 100X speedup at the 1000-generation benchmark, and even more for higher grid sizes.

+Again, take a peek at the [full implementation](https://github.com/taylorlee/misc/blob/master/game_of_life.rs) to see it all together.

 ## Conclusions:
 I made some other optimizations, and identified some that I never introduced.
 But the main point was to play with rust, so I'll comment on that now.